dexter1691/GraphLabHackathon/README.md

 GraphLabHackathon
 =================

-Repository for the Graphlab Hackathon
+Repository for the Graphlab Hackathon.

+Project Idea: